Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Analysis and Results

 \subsection{Reducibility to Misleading and Harm Judgments}

-\textbf{RQ6: How well can aggregate judgments of whether an item is misleading and/or harmful predict aggregate preferences for the inform, reduce, and remove actions?}
+\textbf{RQ\ref{rq-proxy}: How well can aggregate judgments of whether an article is misleading and/or harmful predict aggregate preferences for the inform, reduce, and remove actions?}

-We use regression models to predict users' aggregate action preferences from their aggregate judgments.
-We first train a separate model for each action type.
-Our dependent variable (or the predicted variable) for each model is the fraction of raters who want that action.
+\textbf{Analysis:} We use another set of regression analyses to show whether the raters' aggregate action preferences can be predicted from their aggregate judgments.
+We again train a separate model for each action type.
+The data consists of 368 rows (one per article).
+The dependent variable for each model is the fraction of raters who wanted that action.
 Since the dependent variable is a count proportion, we use a Generalized Linear Regression Model (GLM) with binomial family and a logit link (as recommended by Zuur et al. \cite{zuurGLMGAMAbsence2009}).

-The predictor variables are the means of all users' judgments.
-We estimate four models using different predictors -- only misleading judgments, only harm judgments, both without an interaction term and both plus an interaction term.
+The independent variables are the means of raters' misleading and harm judgments.
+We fit four models using different combinations of independent variables -- only misleading judgments, only harm judgments, both without an interaction term, and both plus an interaction term.
+We use information criteria (AIC and BIC) to select the best fit model for each action type.

-We use two information criteria (AIC and BIC) to select the best fit model for each action type.
+\textbf{Results:} Table \ref{tab:reg-proxy} shows the regression coefficients for the best performing model for each action type.
 We find that models with both the predictors (misleading and harm judgments) perform better than the models with only one of them.
 For inform and reduce, the best performing model includes the interaction term as well, but not for remove.
-All the trained models and their AIC-BIC values can be found in the Tables in Appendix~\ref{app:regression-results}.
-We present the rest of the results using the best model for each action type.
+All the estimated models and their AIC-BIC values can be found in the Tables in Appendix~\ref{app:regression-results}.

-In order to interpret what each model has learned, we plot the decision boundary in terms of misleading and harm judgments (Figure \ref{fig:rq3:reg_eq}).
-That is, in each regression equation, we set the value of the predicted preferences to 0.5 (i.e., a majority-based decision boundary), and plot the resulting curve between misleading and harm judgments; articles to the right of the curve (i.e., greater values of harm and misleading judgment) are recommended for that action and articles to the left are not.
+In order to interpret what each model has learned, Figure \ref{fig:rq3:reg_eq} plots the decision boundaries of the best fitting models for each action type in terms of misleading and harm judgments.
+That is, for each regression equation, we plot the values for misleading and harm judgments that lead to predicted action preferences of exactly 0.5; articles to the right of the curves are ones where the models predict that more than half of rater would prefer the corresponding action.